Playground (company): Reviews

 Cosmopolitan columnist Veronica Lopez praised Love Sesh due its "adaptogens that enhance pleasure", as well highlighted its "cute" package.
 Writing for Women's Health, Lydia Wang shared the same point of view, calling it "best overall lube for sensitive skin", pointing its anti-inflammatory ingredient and "plant-based citric acid".
 Joseph Cheatham from Men's Health called Mini Escape as "a lube to soak up the fantasy".
 Cheatham also pointed its "smooth-as-hell formula" and "ultra hydrating" ingredients.
-In a review for Hypebae, Gigi Fong highlighted the brand's product "thicker consistency and smoother slip", as well recommended After Hours for its "most divine essence of vanilla and champagne".
+In a review for Hypebae, Gigi Fong highlighted the brand's product "thicker consistency and smoother slip", as well recommended After Hours for its "most divine essence of musk and oud wood".
 Glamour also recommended After Hours scent, praising it for "lasts so long and smells amazing", in addition to don't "get at all sticky".

 Editors from Refinery29 ranked Love Sesh among the 14 Best Lubes based on Amazon's reviewers, as well included Date Night on the Best Flavored Lubes' list, highlighting its "mimic natural lubrication".
 Prevention columnist Christie Calucchia called After Hours as "very subtle, woody, slightly sweet blend", although considering its price and glycerin in its composition as a "con".
 Writing for InsideHook, Logan Mahan described Playground's design as "adorable [...] the directive component of their lubricants is clever and fun".
 However, Mahan was negative for it "get sticky as hell if you're not reapplying it frequently".